 NEW!
 Beauty’s story, and special hands-on STEM activities for building and testing a simple model of her damaged beak and prosthetic, are featured in the free Engineering is Elementary curriculum from the Museum of Science, Boston.

 Download in low or high resolution

 For more information or to inquire about a sponsorship, please fill out the following form:

 Beauty and the Beak: How Science, Technology, and a 3D-Printed Beak Rescued a Bald Eagle, by BOPNW director and biologist Janie Veltkamp and award-winning children’s author Deborah Lee Rose, is a new, nonfiction children’s book that will be published in 2017.
-BEAUTY and the BEAK is a Junior Library Guild selection and has been named to the 2016-2017 CALIFORNIA READS Recommended List by the California Teachers Association.
+BEAUTY and the BEAK is a Junior Library Guild selection and has been named to the CALIFORNIA READS Teacher Recommended List by the California Teachers Association.

 If you would like to contribute towards Beauty's ongoing care, or to any of our amazing rescues and ambassadors, the following link will take you directly to our secure PayPal donation page.

 Beauty is doing very well.
 Her upper beak has slowly regenerated some growth, which pushed the specially-fitted beak prosthesis off.
 The GREAT news in this is that the beak growth now allows Beauty to feed herself.
 We cut strips of salmon (one of her favorites) and lay them out, and she is able to scoop them up to eat on her own.
 We are in a wait and see pattern before determining any kind of new prosthetic beak, which is dependent upon any continued regrowth.